DmitriyLesnoy/Future_Engineers_Lime/README.md

 t) When the robot and computer are connected to each other, there will be an inscription:
 ![image](https://user-images.githubusercontent.com/64408062/130712231-f481638b-ce72-46cb-bffb-f21d47d068cd.png)

-Ways to connect to individual components:
+Ways to connect to individual components and share files:
+Raspberry Pi:
+  To connect to a Raspberry Pi microcomputer, you need to connect it to a monitor via an HDMI cable to display an image, and connect it to a computer via an Ethernet cable.
+Then, through the command line using the Ifconfig command, we get the Raspberry Pi address data.
+Find the Ethernet IP address.
+Enter the address, password, port and username into the Bitvise SSH Client program.
+This way we can exchange files with the Raspberry Pi.

+PyBoard:
-a) To connect directly to the Raspberry Pi, you need to remove the Micro SD, then connect it to the computer, or use a USB cable, micro USB to plug it into the microcomputer and then into the computer.
+  To upload or download files to the PyBoard microcontroller, you need to connect it to the computer using the Micro - USB cable.
+Then you can share files.

-b) To connect directly to PyBoard, you need to connect the Micro USB cable to the microcontroller connector and to the computer.